PeterSethaphan/Bodycam-overlay-Edit-by-Alex_Dubbler/README.md

 # CHECK LISENCE ABOVE (APACHE LISENCE 2.0) TO SEE WHAT YOU ARE ALLOWED AND WHAT YOU ARE NOT ALLOWED TO DO!

 # # # ATTENTION!!!
+TO SEE OVERLAY ITSELF, JUST OPEN BODYCAM.HTML FILE!!!
-# TO SEE OVERLAY ITSELF, JUST OPEN BODYCAM.HTML FILE!
+# DO NOT EDIT INCLUDES FOLDER!!!

 # XION-ChaseCam